-Each lecture will last approximately 45 minutes and be followed by a Q&A session.
-Tickets can be reserved free-of-charge on Eventbrite here.
+Each lecture lasted approximately 45 minutes and was followed by a Q&A session.
+Tickets were reserved free-of-charge on Eventbrite here.

-Ticketed guests are encouraged to take the 12:32 pm MetroNorth train from Grand Central, arriving to Cold Spring at 1:57 pm.
-The Magazzino shuttle van will be stationed in the parking lot of the Cold Spring train station at 2:00 pm.
-Additionally, we have parking available on-site.
-Coffee and biscotti will be served between 2:00 pm and 3:00 pm, with the lecture beginning promptly at 3:00 pm.
+Ticketed guests were encouraged to take the 12:32pm MetroNorth train from Grand Central, arriving to Cold Spring at 1:57pm.
+The Magazzino shuttle van was stationed in the parking lot of the Cold Spring train station at 2:00pm.
+Additionally, there was parking available on-site.
+Coffee and biscotti were served between 2:00pm and 3:00pm, with the lecture beginning promptly at 3:00pm.

 About Francesco Guzzetti

 Francesco Guzzetti holds a doctoral degree in History of Modern and Contemporary Art from the Scuola Normale Superiore in Pisa.
 Most recently, Guzzetti was the Lauro De Bosis Postdoctoral Fellow at the Department of Visual and Environmental Studies at Harvard University in 2018.
 He was also the Postdoctoral Researcher at the Scuola Normale Superiore in 2017 and was a Visiting Student at CUNY Graduate Center and Research Fellow at the Center for Italian Modern Art in New York from 2014 to 2015.

 His dissertation dealt with the work of the Arte Povera artists within the international network of Post-Minimalist and Conceptual Art in the 1970s.
 Building on his doctoral thesis, Guzzetti is currently working on a publication about major issues of visual culture in Italian art in the 1970s.